Endothermic self-interacting dark matter in Milky Way-like dark matter haloes: Methods

 \textit{Endothermic half-split}: To study the effects of the velocity threshold in up-scattering, we decrease the mass splitting between the ground and excited state by half thereby decreasing the minimum velocity required for up-scattering.
 This comparison is useful for distinguishing between the effects of the scattering reactions themselves and those arising from the presence of a velocity threshold.
 The corresponding cross-sections are plotted in the right panel of Fig. \ref{fig:cross_sections} for the benchmark parameters listed in Table \ref{tab:parameters}.

 \textit{CDM model}: Additionally, we use the standard \textit{CDM model} which includes only gravitational forces for comparison.

 We note that the abundance of ground and excited state particles in a halo depends on the cosmological history of the DM model under consideration, i.e., the initial production of $\chi^{1,2}$ from the SM heat bath and any subsequent inter-conversion, $\chi^1 \leftrightarrow \chi^2$.
 As such, there may be additional model-specific bounds on the parameter space.
-For the purposes of this paper, we assume that inelastic DM is produced via the freeze-in mechanism \citep{Hall:2009bx,An2020}, in contrast to thermal freeze-out (see for example \citealt{Baryakhtar2020,Fitzpatrick2021}) since there are strong constraints on $\sim$MeV scale thermalized dark sectors from BBN and the CMB \citep{2020JCAP...01..004S}.
+For the purposes of this paper, we assume that inelastic DM is produced via the freeze-in mechanism \citep{Hall:2009bx,An2020,Heeba:2023bik}, in contrast to thermal freeze-out (see for example \citealt{Baryakhtar2020,Fitzpatrick2021}) since there are strong constraints on $\sim$MeV scale thermalized dark sectors from BBN and the CMB \citep{2020JCAP...01..004S}.
 The freeze-in mechanism additionally ensures that our benchmark values for the parameters are not in conflict with any constraints on our particle physics model and reproduce the measured DM relic density \citep{Planck:2018_cosmo_params}.
 Specifically, for the freeze-in mechanism to achieve the observed relic abundance with our choice of dark coupling constant $\alpha = 0.17$, the kinetic mixing parameter for the dark photon mediator will be $\sim10^{-11}$, which is small enough to avoid constraints from excessive energy loss from Supernova~1987A from MeV-scale dark photons \citep{1611.03864} and the DM itself \citep{Chang:2018rso} while being large enough to avoid BBN constraints on MeV-scale dark photons \citep{Fradette:2014sza}.
 Moreover, DM made via freeze-in can have a parametrically smaller temperature at late times than DM of the same mass made by freeze-out due to the absence of a kinetic coupling between frozen-in DM and the SM bath.
 Such a kinetic coupling between the two sectors will cause the DM temperature to evolve with scale factor $a$ as $T_\chi \sim 1/a$, even when the DM is nonrelativistic, whereas if nonrelativistic DM is \emph{decoupled} from the SM its temperature will evolve as $T_\chi \sim 1/a^2$.
 By the time the Universe reaches a temperature of $\sim 1$~eV, near the scale that is relevant for recombination, frozen-in MeV-scale DM will have a temperature of order $10^{-6}$~eV.
 Therefore, DM with an eV-scale mass splitting will have its excited state severely depleted by $\chi^2 + \chi^2 \to \chi^1 +\chi^1$ due to Boltzmann suppression.
 This prevents annihilation to SM particles from occurring close to the time of recombination, since the annihilation can only proceed with a mix of ground and excited state particles.
 Therefore, this scenario is compatible with CMB constraints on annihilating DM \citep{Slatyer:2009yq,Slatyer:2015jla,Planck:2018_cosmo_params}.
+We note that other inelastic DM thermal histories beyond freeze-in, for instance ones involving resonant DM annihilation in the early Universe, may also lead to interesting SIDM behavior with varying amounts of DM in the ground and excited states~\citep{resonantIDM}.